wout/cardano_json_api/README.md

 ## Introduction
 This is a fully self-hosted API for Cardano, including cardano-node, [cardano-db-sync](https://github.com/input-output-hk/cardano-db-sync) and a Postgres database containing a copy of the blockchain.
+It also includes IPFS endpoints to upload and retreive files.

 ## Usage
 On a server with `docker` and `docker-compose` installed, run: